into your inbox

 August 22, 2004: The day Nicolas Massu made Olympic history for Chile

-What happened exactly on that day
+What happened exactly on that day?

 On this day, August 22, 2004, at the Olympic Games in Athens, Nicolas Massu, from Chile, achieved a unique feat in men’s tennis history.
-After having obtained the gold medal in doubles the night before, partnering Fernando Gonzalez, he claimed the gold medal in singles, beating the American Mardy Fish (6-3, 3-6, 2-6, 6-3, 6-4).
+After having claimed the gold medal in doubles the night before, partnering Fernando Gonzalez, he won the gold medal in singles, beating the American Mardy Fish (6-3, 3-6, 2-6, 6-3, 6-4).

 The players involved: Nicolas Massu and Mardy Fish

 Mardy Fish was born in 1981.
 After he turned pro in 2000, he obtained his first remarkable results on the Tour in 2003, claiming his first and only ATP tour in Stockholm (defeating Robin Soderling in the final, 7-5, 3-6, 7-6) and finishing runner-up to Andy Roddick at the Cincinnati Masters 1000 (4-6, 7-6, 7-6).
 Thanks to these results, he climbed as high as No 20 at the end of the year.

-On the last day of the 2004 Olympic tournament, in Athens, two unexpected players entered the court to compete for the gold medal.
+On the last day of the 2004 Olympic tournament, in Athens, two unexpected players entered the court to compete for the tennis singles gold medal.
 The two best players in the world, Federer and Roddick, had been defeated in the early rounds, which allowed Fish and Massu to make their way to the final.

 Although he was the No 10 seed, seeing Massu in the final was even more unexpected: he had not won a hard court match all year in 2004 (0 for 8) until the Olympics first round against Gustavo Kuerten (won 6-3, 5-7, 6-4).
-His biggest upset this week happened in the quarter-finals, when he eliminated the No 3 seed, Carlos Moya (6-2, 7-6).
+His biggest upset this week came in the quarter-finals, when he upset the No 3 seed, Carlos Moya (6-2, 7-6).
 Before the singles final even began, his achievements in Athens had already made history.

 Massu recalled on olympic.org: “I played the doubles final the day before the singles final.
 Then I had to go to the antidoping test late at night.
 Then, I got a blood test in the morning, so I slept only five hours before the singles final. (…) Mardy Fish, my opponent, was waiting for this final two days before. (…) I had the best excuse if I lost in the singles final because I was tired, and I won the first gold medal in history for my country. (…) I had the best excuse to be in the second position; but I fought for the first one and I didn’t want to satisfy myself with the second place, I wanted to win.”